Fort Worth Car Accident Lawyer

 If you get hurt in a car accident, or a loved one becomes so seriously injured that they cannot enforce their legal rights on their own, hiring a Fort Worth car accident lawyer to pursue compensation on your behalf could be critically important to your recovery.
 A dedicated personal injury attorney could work with you to hold a negligent driver accountable for their behavior and protect your financial well-being moving forward.
 En Español.

-The Statute of Limitations for Car Accidents
+What is the Statute of Limitations for Car Accidents Claims in Fort Worth?

 One of the most important things for potential plaintiffs to know about car accidents in Fort Worth is that they do not have an unlimited amount of time to file a lawsuit.
 Texas Civil Practice and Remedies Code §16.003 requires personal injury lawsuits grounded in negligence—including those that come from injuries sustained in car accidents—to be filed within two years of the date the accident occurred.
 Retaining the help of a Fort Worth car accident attorney well before that deadline expires could help victims ensure they can put together their best arguments for compensation.